Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

 \nsection{Conclusion}

-We have identified a new security threat of the NDD attack that leverages the natural attack capability in the diffusion models.
-To systematically evaluate the impact, we construct a large-scale dataset, called the NDDA dataset, which contains images generated by state-of-the-art diffusion models that intentionally remove the robust features essential for the HVS.
-We demonstrate that the images without robust features, which should be essential for the object, are still detected as the original object and are stealthy to humans.
+In this study, we identify a new security threat of the NDD attack that leverages the natural attack capability in the diffusion models.
+To systematically evaluate the characteristics and root causes of the NDD attack, we conduct a large-scale empirical study using our newly constructed dataset, the NDDA dataset, in which we generate images with state-of-the-art diffusion models while intentionally removing the robust features that are essential to the HVS.
+We demonstrate that the images without robust features are still detected as the original object and are stealthy to humans.
 For example, the stop signs with altered text are still detected as stop signs in 88\% of cases but are stealthy to 93\% of humans.
 We find that the non-robust features contribute to the natural attack capability.
-To evaluate the realizability of the NDD attack, we demonstrate the attack against a commodity AD vehicle and confirm that 73\% of the NDD attacks are detected as stop signs.
+To evaluate the realizability of the NDD attack, we demonstrate the attack against the Tesla Model 3 and confirm that 73\% of the NDD attacks are detected as stop signs.
 Finally, we discuss the implications and limitations of our research.
-We hope that our study and dataset can help our community to be aware of the risk of the natural attack capability of diffusion models and facilitate further research to develop robust DNN models.
+We hope that our study and dataset can help the community to be aware of the risk of the natural attack capability of diffusion models and facilitate further research to develop robust DNN models.